wirc-sjsu/firebench/docs/benchmarks_information/index.md

 # Benchmark Methodology

-This section gives an overvies of the FireBench Benchmarking Process.
+This section gives an overview of the FireBench benchmarking process.

 1. **Collection of observational data**
    FireBench collects and curates observational datasets related to fire across multiple scales, including: